On new metaphorical applications of the Schrödinger’s Cat thought-experiment or joke and the need for a new legal test case, in the context of #Brexit

-If we get close to a default, no-deal Brexit again, next time with no extension on offer, we may discover the British PM’s as-yet-undisclosed belief as to the correct answer to an unresolved constitutional question.
+Before we get close again to a default, no-deal Brexit, perhaps next time with no extension on offer, it’d be nice to discover the British PM’s as-yet-undisclosed belief as to the correct answer to an unresolved constitutional question.
 That question is what the constitutional requirements are for revoking the Article 50 notice already given.

 There are actually two boxes, and two cats.
 There is what the constitutional requirements actually are, which only a court case can determine.
 I call that “the legal box“.
 And then there is what the PM thinks the constitutional requirements are, which I call “the mental box“.